Dear friends from Brussels,

 A diverse lunch can also be a cultural experience

-The ticket will include the food, a drink and a free ticket for a raffle.
-The food will represent cuisines of Belgium, the United Kingdom, Turkey, Romania, Egypt, Spain, Greece, Indonesia, and the United States.
+The multiethnic lunch will represent cuisines of Belgium, the United Kingdom, Turkey, Romania, Egypt, Spain, Greece, Indonesia and the United States.
+A delicious sweets bar will also be available.
+The participation fee will include the food, a drink and one raffle ticket.
 All generated profits will benefit Mercy Ships, a charity that I will let you discover during the event.

 Hopes for the future